 When licenses come up for renewal, we begin our homework years in advance.
-Often, we work with other river interests as we examine proposed operations for each facility.
-Then we make comments and offer our own proposals to ensure hydro operations are balanced with protections and improvements for the River.
-We use solid scientific and technical information to negotiate the best deal for our rivers – and our presence makes a difference.
+Working with other river guardians, we examine proposed operations for each facility.
+Our formal comments offer our own proposals to ensure balance between hydro operations and protections/improvements for the river.
+We use solid scientific and technical information to negotiate the best deal for our rivers – and our presence does make a difference.

 Five Connecticut River facilities up for new licenses

 Beginning in the fall of 2012, FERC began the relicensing procedure for five hydroelectric facilities in northern MA and southern VT that produce over 30% of hydropower generation in New England.
 Together they affect more than 175 miles of the Connecticut River.
 FERC last issued licenses for these facilities between the late 1960s and 1980s and all expire in 2018.